samie/bluemix-mqtt-dashboard/README.md

 # Vaadin MQTT Dashboard sample for Bluemix

-> **Update 2015-03-10**
->
-> [There is a ongoing programming challenge](https://vaadin.com/challenge) for IBM Bluemix to build cloud applications with Vaadin.
-If your are building something using the [IoT Foundation](https://internetofthings.ibmcloud.com/), you can [fork this app](https://github.com/samie/bluemix-mqtt-dashboard/fork) to quickly get a IoT dashboard for your own app.

 There are several  displays for [MQTT](http://mqtt.org/) based [Bluemix IoT](https://internetofthings.ibmcloud.com/) dashboards:
  * round gauge with text value
  * vertical bar display